Matthew-Taber/ss-docs/roles/role-permission-list/index.md

 Allows a user to view domains, edit existing domains, delete domains, and add  new domains.
 Also allows a user to force synchronization or set the  synchronization interval.

+**Administer Automatic Export**

+The user can do everything the other automatic export permissions allow *and* edit the automatic export configuration.

 **Administer Backup**

 Allows a  user to view and configure automated backups for Secret Server.
 Users  with this role permission can change the backup path, disable backups,  and set the backup schedule.